99Deon/Magento2_Notes/Section 3: Digital marketing and eCommerce fundamentals/Product_Attribute_Overview.md

 ### Attribute Input Types

-- Text Field
+- Text Field    : A single-line input field for text.
-- Text Area
+- Text Area     : Such as a product description.
+You can use the WYSIWYG Editor
-- Text Editor
+- Text Editor   : A fully functioning text editor at the attribute location.
-- Date
+- Date          : Date values can be selected from a list or a calendar.
-- Date and Time
+- Date and Time : Example format: MM/DD/YYYY HH:MM
-- Yes/No
+- Yes/No        : Displays a drop-down list with pre-defined options of Yes and No.
-- Dropdown
+- Dropdown      : Displays a drop-down list of values that accepts only a single selection.
-- Multiple Select
+- Multiple Select: Displays a drop-down list of values that accepts multiple selections.
-- Price
+- Price         : This input type is used to create price fields that are in addition to the predefined attributes: **Price**, **Special Price**, **Tier Price**, and **Cost**.
-- Media Image
+- Media Image   : An extra image type, along with Base, Small, and Thumbnail.
-- Fixed Product Tax
+- Fixed Product Tax : Fixed Product Tax (FPT) is a feature that allows you to define fixed tax rates for specific products based on the requirements of your locale.
-- Visual Swatch
+- Visual Swatch : Showcases the color,texture,or pattern of a configurable product.It can be represented by a hexadecimal color value or an uploaded image,accurately depicting the product's attributes.
-- Text Swatch
+- Text Swatch   : A text-based representation of a configurable product option that is frequently used for size.
+Text swatches can also include hexadecimal color values.
-- Page Builder
+- Page Builder  : A workspace at the attribute location that makes it easy to add engaging content to the product page.

 ## Step 1: Adding an Attribute